The page has been translated by Gen AI.

 Alert Evaluation

-• The statistics of a data point are calculated separately as sum, average, minimum, and maximum
+• The statistics of a data point are calculated as sum, average, minimum, and maximum

 Metric collection intervalTime interval for collecting metric data per service